Coming Up: New & Improved Market Gardener Masterclass

 This income typically comes from three sale channels:

-• CSA programs with 100 members for a 22-week season could generate $70,000, translating to an average of $3,182 per week during peak production.
-CSA sales offer stability through pre-sold produce.
+• CSA programs with 100 members for a 20-week season could generate $70,000, translating to an average of $3500 per week during peak production.
+CSA sales offer stability in the spring through pre-sold produce and a consistent avenue to move product when the gardens are in peak production.

-• Farm stand and online retail sales could bring in another $70,000, averaging $1,667 per week over 42 weeks.
+• Farm Stand and/or Farmers Market could bring in another $70,000, averaging $1945 per week over 36 weeks.
 This outlet benefits from direct consumer engagement and flexibility in product offerings.

 CSA basket - How Much Money Can a Small Farm Make?